CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/darkminions.md

 {: .note-dk }
 > **Example:** During your opponent's movement/hazard phase (MH-phase), you play Gisulf, counting as one against your hazard limit.
 He is placed face-down and is considered to start at any of his home sites: Woodmentown, Lake-town, or Dale (your choice whenever he is initially revealed).
 Gisulf may not take an action this turn—he was just played.
 However, if one of your opponent's companies were to move to one of Gisulf's home sites this tum, Gisulf could attack it during its site phase.
 >
 > During your opponent's next MH-phase, his main company moves to Lorien.
 You decide to move Gisulf to a site in the Anduin Vales so that he is closer to more sites reachable from Lorien.
 He can do this because Woodmen-town is in Western Mirkwood, which is adjacent to Anduin Vales.
 One of your own company's is at Eagle's Eyrie and Framsburg is in your discard pile, so those cards are not available for Gisulf to use.
 Thus, Gisulf can only move to Gladden Fields or Beorn's House.
-You move him to Gladden Fields (counts one against the hazard limit), tapping him and placing that site card (his current site) face-down on lop of Gisulf.
+You move him to Gladden Fields (counts one against the hazard limit), tapping him and placing that site card (his current site) face-down on top of Gisulf.
 Maybe your opponent will try to get a ring next turn.
 >
 > Gisulf untaps during your untap phase.
 During your opponent's next MH-phase, his main company reveals that it is moving to Goblin-gate.
 Since Goblin-gate is in High Pass and High Pass is adjacent to Anduin Vales, you move Gisulf to Goblin-gate—tapping him and placing your Goblin-gate site card (his current site) face-down on top of him.
 >